 Aaah, North Korea.
 Plenty of mystery surrounds this hermetically closed-off country (also referred to as DPRK), which occasionally pops up in the international media.
-My curiosity got the best of me and I decided to travel to Pyongyang, capital of North Korea on a DPRK tour since I was already in the area at the time.
+My curiosity got the best of me and I decided to visit North Korea on a budget tour since I was already in the area at the time.
 I’ll save my opinions and travel stories for another article and focus on the practical side of things in this one.
-How can you travel to North Korea?
+How can you visit North Korea?

 First off I have to tell you that I don’t work for the tour agency mentioned in this article, nor have they approached me to write this article.
 I’m simply recommending them to you because it was the cheapest one I could find on the internet and, after taking the tour with them, I had an honestly positive experience.

-How much does it cost to go to North Korea?
+How much does it cost to visit North Korea?

 At the date that I’m writing this article, it is not possible to travel to North Korea as a solo traveler so you will have to find an agency to organize your DPRK tour.
 They will arrange a visa for you and create your itinerary (some agencies don’t charge any extra fee for arranging the visa apart from the actual cost, which is around €50).
 After looking at the options I got through recommendations and research I found a few agencies.